paich64/C64MEGA65/README.md

-The core uses the [MiSTer2MEGA65](https://github.com/sy2002/MiSTer2MEGA65) framework and [QNICE-FPGA](https://github.com/sy2002/QNICE-FPGA) for loading the Game Boy's BIOS as well as for the on-screen-menu and for loading game roms.
+The core uses the [MiSTer2MEGA65](https://github.com/sy2002/MiSTer2MEGA65) framework and [QNICE-FPGA](https://github.com/sy2002/QNICE-FPGA) for FAT32 support (loading loading ROMs, mounting disks) and for the on-screen-menu.

 Features
 --------